homemadearcade/zero/todo/0_DISCUSSION.md

 YES HOW TO MAKE IT JUICEY....JUIECTY JUICEY.
 Voice to text thin that comes down from spencer??

-Loading should be fun.
-Loading up some dialogs that take time ( like create stage )

---

-TO TALK ABOUT

-4 Panel Drawing ON/OFF

-theres Background, Playground, Foreground, and then everything together

 --

 More Operating System-like features?
 More minimizing?